Nathanfeng/decentralized-charity-platform/README.md

 ```
 ganache-cli
 ```
-The default port number for Ganache is `8545`
+The default port number for Ganache is `8545` If you're using the GUI the default port is `7545.`

 ### Configure the Application